All Products

 Workflow service accounts

 Workflows allow you to specify service accounts to access other Kubernetes resources.
-You can also create a service account.
-The workflow cluster automatically grants permissions to the service account that you create.
-If the service account cannot provide all permissions required by the workflow, join DingTalk group 35688562 and request technical support.
+You can create a service account, and the workflow cluster automatically grants permissions to this service account.
+If the service account has insufficient permissions, join DingTalk group 35688562 and request technical support.

 Alibaba Cloud Argo CLI

-The Alibaba Cloud Argo CLI is completely compatible with the open source Argo CLI, and has optimized metrics.
+The Alibaba Cloud Argo CLI is completely compatible with the open source Argo CLI, and has enhanced metrics and logging capabilities.
 You can use the Alibaba Cloud Argo CLI to query the CPU usage, memory usage, and operating cost of a workflow.
-The Alibaba Cloud Argo CLI enhances the logging capability to allow you to obtain the logs of pods that have been deleted from a workflow.
+Additionally, you can use it to obtain the logs of pods that have been deleted from a workflow.

 Perform the following steps: